borenstein-lab/MetaLAFFA/README.md

 ##### 9. Aggregating orthology groups into higher-level functional descriptions

 The final step in MetaLAFFA is to aggregate functional orthology group abundances into abundances at higher-level functional descriptions (e.g. modules or pathways).
 This can help with interpretability of results, since initial orthology group counting can often result in thousands of unique functions.
 One way to handle this issue is to aggregate initial functional orthology groups into higher-level functional classifications based on their functional similarity or shared membership in a biological process (e.g. carbohydrate metabolism).
 This can result in a more manageable number of functions to analyze and can also reveal interesting trends in higher-level functional categories.
-By default, MetaLAFFA uses a similar counting scheme to gene and orthology group counting when aggregating orthology groups, assigning an orthology group's abundance fractionally among all of the functional categories it belongs to at a given functional resolution.
+By default, MetaLAFFA uses EMPANADA (Manor and Borenstein 2017) when aggregating orthology groups, assigning an orthology group's abundance among all of the functional categories it belongs to based on the support for the presence of each of those functional categories.
 Associations between KOs and higher-level functional descriptions (modules and pathways) are determined from the KEGG BRITE hierarchy (Kanehisa et al. 2018) under default settings.
-During default operation, this is performed using a custom Python script.

 ##### 10. Summarizing results of steps in MetaLAFFA